caffeineGMT/Algorithm/docs/README.md

 This is a repo recording any important note or thought when learning Algorithm.
 Most of the note/solution will be based on MOOC course "Code with Mosh" Algorithm Series.

+# Complexity

+- time complexity: priority
+- space complexity: sub-priority
+- coding complexity: can use built-in functions tho it might hurt time complexity a bit, but need to negotiate with interviewer
+- thinking complexity:

 # Searching Algorithm

 - binary search: